 Design and Aesthetics

-The Fitbit Inspire 2 comes in three colors– black, lunar white, and desert rose.
+I’m a fan of the simplistic, so I’m giving top 5-out-of-5 marks to the simple and minimal design of the Fitbit Inspire 2.
+It comes in three colors– black, lunar white, and desert rose.
 I chose the black option but all three colors are the same price.
 The strap itself is made of silicone with a buckle made out of aluminum.

-The display of the Inspire 2 is PMOLED, which generally offers less resolution than a more expensive AMOLED display.
+The Inspire 2’s display is PMOLED, which generally offers less resolution than a more expensive AMOLED display.
 The screen is narrow at 1.4 inches and can be difficult for far-sighted users to see.
-Unfortunately, the screen is in greyscale and not in color, which I prefer.
+My one complaint is that the screen is unfortunately in greyscale and not in color, which I prefer.

 I do appreciate that the display is a touchscreen.
 You’re able to swipe up on the screen to access different features and settings.